jack-williams1/Malawi_PSHA/README.md

 GMPE/seismicVelocityComparisonPlot: Plot 1D seismic velocity models for Malawi from Ebinger et al 2019 and Stevens et al 2021.
 Also compares to Boore et al 2016 curve for active stable crust.
 Uses data stored in vp.csv and MalawiSeismicVelocityComparison.xlsx

-5.)
+### 5.)
 PSHA

-***NOTE*** Require evaluating background catalog and all 5 MSSD catalogs through 4 GMPE.
+*** Require evaluating background catalog and all 5 MSSD catalogs through 4 GMPE.
 As a result, analysis is performed by equally dividing the catalog into 16 sub catalogs, and then evaluating these subcatalogs simultaneously on a cluster.
 These codes are currently set up for use on the Blue Crystal cluster at the University of Bristol (http://www.bris.ac.uk/acrc/).
-These codes may therefore require adaption for use elsewhere.
+These codes may therefore require adaption for use elsewhere. ***

-#### Each script is identical apart from the ‘num_par’ parameter which specifies which catalog interval it assesses.
-Use ‘par_opts’ variable to change how catalog is assessed ####
+*** Each script is identical apart from the ‘num_par’ parameter which specifies which catalog interval it assesses.
+Use ‘par_opts’ variable to change how catalog is assessed ***

-5a) PSHA Site
+#### 5a) PSHA Site

 psha_site_em/PSHA_MSSD_sitexx.m: Site specific PSHA for Malawi.
 Returns ground motions at site for interval of stochastic event catalogs as denoted by xx.
 Each event in catalog is assessed using all ground motion prediction equations selected, vs30 =300 m/s or USGS value, and vs30=760 m/s and run using functions Source2Site, Source2Site3, GMPE Malawi.
 Runs first for background catalog, then for MSSD-based catalogs.
 Ground motions for each catalog are assessed over multiple spectral accelerations, and multiple sites can be assessed.
 Only 'num_need' ground motions are stored, with num_need determined by the length of the catalog and minimum return period assessed (currently set to 100 years, can be altered in syncat_PSHA_MSSD_input.xlsx).
 The num_need ground motions that are stored are iteratively updated as the catalog is assessed to stop file sizes becoming too large.
 They are then stored as 'AMAX_GM_xx' and AMAX_GM_bg_xx' for further analysis.
 In addition, the magnitude, GMPE, and source2site distances for the num_need largest ground motions are stored for use during disaggregation analysis.

 psha_site_em/PSHA_MSSD_site_figures.m: Combines ground motions from all parallelisations, and then samples only num_need.
 Uses data for site-specific PSHA plots: (1) seismic hazard curves, (2) uniform spectra, (3) disagg plots.
 Since an ensemble modelling approach used, seismic hazard curves can be plotted for all event-catalogs-GMPE selection, and for a given PoE (currently 2% and 10% PoE in 50 years) the distribution of ground motions plotted using a beta distribution). *Option to plot data from previously run PSHA codes by loading GM_20220221* Otherwise new results from subcatalogs should be combined by uncommenting relevant text.
 Dissagg plots require functions disagg_MSSD_JW and voxel (Joel, 2022).

-5b) PSHA Maps
+#### 5b) PSHA Maps

 psha_map/PSHAmap_MSSD_xx.m: PSHA code for generating Malawi PSHA Maps.
 Analysis only performed for one spectral acceleration (currently set as PGA).
 Maps created by performing site specific for multiple sites with grid spacing as defined in syncat_PSHA_MSSD_input.xls, USGS vs30 value and 760 m/s, and for PGA only.
 Code run over background and MSSD-based catalog interval as defined by xx and considers each GMPE.
 As with site-specific PSHA, only num_need ground motions are stored to prevent excessive file sizes.